 Revenue is measured at the fair value of the consideration received or receivable and represents amounts receivable for goods and services provided in the normal course of business, net of discounts, VAT and other sales related taxes.
 Revenue is reduced for customer rebates and other similar allowances.

 Revenue comprises:

-- Income from the ownership and operation of hotels and is recognised as the related services are provided. - Rental income from investment properties and is recognised in the income statement on a straight-line basis over the term of the lease.
+- Income from the ownership and operation of hotels including room revenue, food and beverage, spa and events is recognised as the related services are provided. - Rental income from investment properties and is recognised in the income statement on a straight-line basis over the term of the lease.
 Lease incentives granted are recognised as an integral part of the total rental income. - Interest income is recognised when it is probable that the economic benefits will flow to the Group and the amount of revenue can be measured reliably.
 Interest income is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable.